 Nothing will ruin a day of skiing like cold, numb hands and fingers.
 Aside from the discomfort, there is also a danger of developing the initial stages of frostbite, often referred to as frostnip.
 It is particularly important to keep your hands adequately protected when skiing for two reasons.

-Firstly, you will be traveling at a faster speed which can make wind chill bitterly cold.
-Secondly, you won’t have the option of sticking your hands in your pockets for a quick warm up like you could if you were hiking or snowshoeing.
+Firstly, you will be traveling at a faster speed which can make the wind chill bitterly cold.
+Secondly, you won’t have the option of sticking your hands in your pockets for a quick warm-up like you could if you were hiking or snowshoeing.